dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnProfilingCheckCategoriesSpec
+## ColumnSqlProfilingChecksSpec
-Container of column level, preconfigured checks.
+Container of built-in preconfigured data quality checks on a column level that are using custom SQL expressions (conditions).